Oral Chlamydia and Gonorrhea Test Kit

 About the oral chlamydia gonorrhea test kit

-Chlamydia and gonorrhea infections of the throat are very common.
-The bacteria which causes these STIs is easily transmitted during oral sex, especially when a condom is not used.
+Although this is not commonly known, infections of chlamydia and gonorrhea in the throat are far from rare.
+The bacteria which cause either STI are easily transmitted during oral sex, especially during unprotected intercourse (without a condom).
 Both infections can cause complications and require antibiotic treatment.
 If you have had unprotected oral sex with someone whose sexual health status you are unaware of, you should consider getting checked for oral infections.

-The test kit includes a swab, which is used to take a sample from your throat, and a leaflet containing detailed instructions to follow.
+The test kit comprises of a swab test, which requires you to take a sample from your throat.
+The test kit comes with a leaflet with detailed instructions.
 You must follow these instructions carefully to ensure your test result is accurate.
-When you have taken the sample as explained on the leaflet, you should place it in the pre-addressed and prepaid envelope provided.
+When you have taken the sample as explained on the leaflet, you need to place it in the pre-addressed and prepaid envelope provided.
 You can post it in any post box.

 Once the laboratory has received your sample, it will take one to three days for your results to become available.
 You will receive your result via your electronic patient record.
 We will send you an email asking you to login to your patient record - we will never send you confidential information such as a test result via email.
-If your result is positive for either or both infections, you will require treatment.
-If your test result is negative, you do not carry either infection in the throat and will not require any treatment.
+If your result comes up positive for either or both infections, you will require treatment.
+If your test result is negative, you do not carry either infection in the throat.

 You should wait at least 2 weeks after the episode of unprotected sex before testing.
 If you do not, your results may indicate there is no infection even when there is.